khushimaru/muntree/README.md

 ## How to run the application?

+Run the following command to copy the file from `backend/.env.sample` to `backend/.env` by `cp backend/.env.sample backend/.env` and now, modify it according to your requirements.

 Run the following command to build the image and start the container.

 `docker compose up -d`